jasonblackert/kegomatic/README.md

 # Kegomatic

 A Raspberry Pi kiosk application that monitors up to 5 office keg taps in real time.
-It displays beer info, pour volume, pour cost, instantaneous flow rate, and keg fill level for each tap on a fullscreen PyQt6 GUI.
+It displays beer info, pour volume, pour cost, instantaneous flow rate, and keg fill level for each tap via a web-based UI with real-time WebSocket updates.
 Pour history is persisted to a local MySQL database.

 ---